-We protect the environment with intelligence and investigative activities targeting illegal wildlife supply chains, criminals, traffickers, and corrupt individuals behind wildlife crime.
+We protect the environment with intelligence-gathering and investigative activities targeting illegal wildlife supply chains, criminals, traffickers, and corrupt individuals behind wildlife crime.

 At its core, EAL applies professional intelligence expertise to disrupt the proliferation of wildlife crime around the world.
 Intelligence is the knowledge – ideally the foreknowledge – that EAL, its partners, and governmental authorities can employ to safeguard wildlife and people, and respond to very concrete threats to the environment.

 It is our contention that professionally run intelligence and investigative activities are currently the most important tools for fighting environmental crime.
 The intelligence-led approach is needed to integrate the more traditional “reactive” conservation models with a more proactive, impactful, and disruptive approach.

-Our team and network of collaborators include professionals who have been working in the intelligence and investigation fields for decades, mostly for top governmental agencies and special operations.
+Our team and network of collaborators include professionals who have been working in the intelligence and investigation fields for decades, mostly for top governmental agencies, including the FBI and the CIA.